DougJ/Thinkful-Capstone-Projects/README.md

-#### Capstone-1---C02-Emissions
+#### C1: Analytic Report and Research Proposal
-This Capstone project came early in the curriculum.
-The goal is to create a basic data narrative through three questions.
-The tools to be used were basic EDA tools line NumPy, Pandas, MatplotLib, and Seaborn.
+Create a data narrative through EDA which answers three questions.
+Chose a global C02 emission dataset.
+In addition to basic requirements, chose to run t-test and standardize data.
+Primary libraries used NumPy, Pandas, MatplotLib, and Seaborn.

+#### C2: Experiment A/B Test

+#### C3: Classification

+#### C4:

+#### C5: NLP